Get Your Office Ready for Flu Season

 Promote influenza awareness in your practice to ensure that your staff recognizes the signs of flu.
-Rapid recognition is essential in managing influenza with antiviral therapy.10,21 Often, the onset of influenza is sudden: Fever, muscle aches, chills, and extreme tiredness are common symptoms and help differentiate influenza from other common respiratory viral infections, such as a cold.17
+Rapid recognition is essential in managing influenza with antiviral therapy.2,3 Often, the onset of influenza is sudden: fever, muscle aches, chills, and extreme tiredness are common symptoms and help differentiate influenza from other common respiratory viral infections, such as a cold.4

 2. Make time for telephone triage.

 Develop a practice protocol for telephone triage that will enable your office to:

 - Prioritize visits for patients by severity of illness.

 - Identify patients who are candidates for antiviral therapy.

 - Assess if patients are taking over-the-counter medications for symptomatic relief.

 Establish over the phone if a patient may be an appropriate candidate for antiviral treatment.
 Since early initiation is essential for treating influenza with antivirals, it is important to see the patient as soon as possible.2,3

 Tamiflu is indicated for the treatment of acute, uncomplicated illness due to influenza infection in patients 2 weeks of age and older who have been symptomatic for no more than 2 days.
 Tamiflu is also indicated for the prophylaxis of influenza in patients 1 year and older

 - Efficacy of Tamiflu in patients who begin treatment after 48 hours of symptoms has not been established